openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

 ..
 Important::

    Switching certificates will cause a short period of downtime for services using Vault as the certificate manager.
-Notebly, a TLS-enabled Keystone will temporarily move to the ``maintainance`` state to update its endpoints.
+Notably, a TLS-enabled Keystone will temporarily move to the ``maintainance`` state to update its endpoints.

 From self-signed root certificate to third-party intermediate certificate